box/box-content-preview/CONTRIBUTING.md

 https://developer.box.com/v2.0/docs/ui-kits-contribution-license

-To learn more about CLAs and why they are important to the UI kit projects, please see the [Wikipedia entry](http://en.wikipedia.org/wiki/Contributor_License_Agreement).
+To learn more about CLAs and why they are important to the UI Element projects, please see the [Wikipedia entry](http://en.wikipedia.org/wiki/Contributor_License_Agreement).

 ## Code of Conduct